Shilpa Shetty: Personal life

 Having worked with Akshay Kumar in Main Khiladi Tu Anari (1994), Shetty began dating him on the set of Insaaf (1997), the latter having just broken up with actress Raveena Tandon.
 Shetty spoke openly about her relationship with Kumar.
 The Indian media speculated that she had got engaged, and reported that Kumar wanted Shetty to quit films and settle down.
 Shetty had stated, however, that she had no plans to marry.
 The couple broke up in 2000 while filming Dhadkan.

+Relationship with Akshay Kumar

+From 1997 to 2000, Shetty was in a much talked after relationship with Akshay Kumar, with whom she had worked together in many films.
+The relationship is said to have begun while working with Kumar in Main Khiladi Tu Anari (1994).
+Later it had led to an ugly breakup.
+This relationship is said to have severely strained the relationship between Shetty and actor Raveena Tandon, with whom Kumar is said to have been in relationship previously.
+Later, Shetty publicly accused Kumar of cheating on her.
+In an interview in 2000, Shetty is alleged to have said- "I never imagined that he could two-time me.
+There is no point blaming any other woman, it was entirely his fault.”
+She is also said to have alleged that he dumped her for Twinkle Khanna, with whom he later married.
+Kumar is said to have denied these allegations saying that Shetty should not have made such accusations.
+Now, Kumar and Shetty are said to have patched up the matter, as have Shetty and Tandon.

+Marriage and Family

 In February 2009, Shetty got engaged to Raj Kundra, with whom she was co-owner of the Indian Premier League (IPL) cricket team Rajasthan Royals.
 The two married on 22 November 2009.
 Shetty gave birth to a son on 21 May 2012.
 The couple had a second child, a girl, on 15 February 2020 via surrogacy.

 Artisty and legacy

-Shetty established herself as one of the extremely beautiful leading actresses of the 90s.
+Shetty consider as among one of the extremely beautiful leading actresses of the 90s.
 Nayanika Das of Filmfare termed Shetty the "most vivacious and hard-working" actress.
 Shetty has appeared in Forbes Indias Celebrity 100 list from 2012 to 2016 and 2019.
 She ranked at 58th position with an estimated annual income of ₹126 million in her debut.
 In 2019, she ranked 75th with an estimated annual income of ₹22.6 million.